Australia Rugby Hosts All Blacks In Intriguing Bledisloe Cup Showdown

-Wallabies face All Blacks in the 2024 Bledisloe Cup opener after heavy defeats.
-Can Schmidt's side upset Robertson’s All Blacks in highly anticipated clash
+The Wallabies face the New Zealand All Blacks in the Bledisloe Cup opener after heavy defeats.
+Can Joe Schmidt's side upset Scott Robertson’s All Blacks?

 Twenty-one years removed from their last Bledisloe Cup series victory, Joe Schmidt’s Wallabies will host Scott Robertson’s All Blacks in one of the more intriguing series in recent years.

-Entering the contest, both sides will be licking their wounds following disappointing round four match-ups.
+Entering the contest, both sides will be licking their wounds following disappointing matchups in Round 4.

-For the Wallabies, a one-point victory in round three has all but been forgotten following a shellacking at the hands of Los Pumas in round four.
-Conceding a record defeat by a margin of 67 – 27, the Wallabies did what few Australian teams have done in the past as they threw in the towel.
+For the Wallabies, a one-point victory in Round 3 has all but been forgotten following a shellacking at the hands of Los Pumas in Round 4.
+Conceding a record defeat by a margin of 67-27, the Wallabies did what few Australian teams have done in the past as they threw in the towel.

-Despite leading at half-time, the Wallabies shut up shop with twenty minutes to play and allowed their hosts to splinter their defensive line at will.
+Despite leading at halftime, the Wallabies shut up shop with 20 minutes to play and allowed their hosts to splinter their defensive line at will.

 Across the Atlantic, the All Blacks departed their brutally physical two-test series with the Springboks empty-handed.
 Back-to-back losses relegated them to a fourth consecutive defeat against their bitter rivals for the first time since the 1940s.

-Rarely have the men in black led back-to-back fixtures at half-time only to go on and lose them.
-Departing from their bend but don’t break strategy in defence, the All Blacks simply had no answer for the Springbok's power.
+Rarely have the men in black led back-to-back fixtures at halftime only to go on and lose them.
+Departing from their bend-but-don’t-break strategy in defense, the All Blacks simply had no answer for the Springboks' power.

-Thus, entering round one of the 2024 Bledisloe series, having both lost to the Springboks twice and Los Pumas once, there is a level of uncertainty in the Antipodean rugby sphere unlike any we have seen before.
+Thus, entering Round 1 of the 2024 Bledisloe series, having both lost to the Springboks twice and Los Pumas once, there is a level of uncertainty in the Antipodean rugby sphere unlike any we have seen before.

 In the forwards, Ethan de Groot returns from a neck injury to start at loosehead prop, while Pasilio Tosi is set to play his second All Blacks test after making his debut off the bench against Fiji in San Diego earlier this season.